lizhang20/task-offloading/README.md

 # task-offloading

-Task-offloading is a simple task offloading client for HTTP requests, aims to offload HTTP requests from edge devices to edge server, resulting in efficient computing performance and low delay.
+Task-offloading is a simple task offloading client for HTTP requests, and aims to offload HTTP requests from edge devices to edge servers, resulting in efficient computing performance and low delay.

 This client supports **flexible task interface definition**, **automatic task offloading process**,  **easy to specify task execution server**.